Undergraduate Tuition and Fee Descriptions

 Admission Application Fee

 This nonrefundable fee and a completed application establish the applicant’s file.
-The Application Fee extends for six months from the date of application.
+The Application Fee extends for one year from the date of application.
 Applicants who do not enroll during this period of eligibility will have to reapply to the University before enrolling.
 The Application Fee is waived for Thomas Edison State University alumni.

 Comprehensive Tuition Plan